PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. code-block:: bash

-  $ docker run -it --rm --name convertslide -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 bash scripts/create_tiff.sh /svs tif
+  $ docker run -it --rm --name convertslide -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 bash scripts/create_tiff.sh /dataset/svs tif

+Here the -v option mounts the base project folder to ``/dataset`` inside the docker container.
 Parameters of the bash script ``create_tiff.sh`` can be adjusted to change the input and output directories.
-Change '/svs' to '/dataset/svs' when using your own slides. (default /svs).

 3. Generate superpixel segmentation
 ====================================================================